 - opens up job opportunities all over the world

 What options do we offer?

-- If you're a student at the University of Worcester, you can take TEFL modules for credit, as part of your undergraduate degree.
+- University of Worcester students can take TEFL modules for credit, as part of an undergraduate degree.
 The 15-credit modules LANG1012 and LANG1013 give you a taste of TEFL teaching.

 - You can also enrol on our 30-credit Access to CELTA (LANG2011) module, which offers an opportunity to obtain a CELTA certificate.